takmatsukawa/obsidian-hatena/README.md

-# はてなブログ投稿用 Obsidian プラグイン
+# Obsidian Hatena Blog Plugin

-Obsidianノートをはてなブログに投稿するプラグインです。
+Post directly to your [Hatena Blog](https://hatenablog.com/) from [Obsidian](https://obsidian.md/).

-## 設定
+## Initial setup

-はてなブログへの投稿には、はてなAPIを利用します。以下の手順で情報を取得し、設定画面に入力してください。

-1. はてなブログの設定画面を開く
-2. Advanced > AtomPubの設定を開く
-3. Root endpointをコピーする
-4. アカウント設定画面を開く
-5. API keyをコピーする
+For this plugin to work, you will need to provide your Hatena blog's root endpoint and API key.

+**Settings:**

+- `API Key`: You can obtain the API key from Hatena account settings page.
+- `Root Endpoint`: You can obtain the root endpoint from Hatena Blog settings page: Advanced > AtomPub.

-## 使い方
+## How to Use

-### コマンド
+**Commands:**

-- `Hatena: Publish this note`: 現在開いているノートをはてなブログに投稿します
+- `Hatena: Publish this note`: Posts the current active note to Hatena Blog.

-## Todo
+## Limitations

-- [ ] 画像アップロード
-  - はてなフォトライフのAPIを利用する
+- Image files cannot be attached yet